Rallying banks lead modest FTSE bounce

-LONDON A rally by recently hard-pressed banks dragged the top share index modestly higher in early deals on Wednesday following sharp falls in the previous session.
+LONDON May 9 A rally by recently hard-pressed banks dragged Britain's top share index modestly higher in early deals on Wednesday following sharp falls in the previous session.

 However, with a big batch of blue chips trading ex-dividend and with another flood of corporate earnings to digest the underlying mood was cautious.